oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 heavily truncated digests, such as `sha-256-32` and `sha-256-64`, which are unfit for security applications).

-Furthermore, the hash algorithms MD2, MD4, MD5, and SHA-1
-revealed fundamental weaknesses and MUST NOT be used.

 ## Key Binding {#key_binding_security}

 Key Binding aims to ensure that the presenter of an SD-JWT credential is actually the Holder of the credential.